mfkimbell/high-level-system-design-exercise-notes-2/README.md

 https://github.com/mfkimbell/react-typescript-notes

+## Conflict Interview Story

+#### SITUATION AND TASK

+I have a consulting group with my friends Jayden and Michael, they're developers at Motion and Apple.

+We had a client ask us to build an embeddable iframe that helps marketing people learn to use ai to help apply business decomposition documents

+They said it would take around 4 hours and they would pay $600.
+I guessed it would take 3 times longer, which was fine, and I had the other two developers from my consulting gorup come help.

+Now we were making good progress, but jayden wanted to do a full CICD pipeline.
+By the time me and micheal had finished the project (around 6-8 hours in) jayden was still working on his CICD pipeline.
+He knew it was going to take longer and he wanted to ask for more money.

+#### ACTION

+I wanted to maintain professionalism and a good reputation with the client and NOT ask for more money, but i also felt for jayden and didn't want him to feel like we were taking advantage of him.
+My solution was to our relationship with the client, so i talked to our other developer micheal and asked if he would be ok splitting the payout by hours worked.
+He agreed, and the problem was solved.

+#### RESULT AND WHAT I LEARNED

+I took a pay cut, but the client ended up being very happy with the work, and said he would recommend us and reach out in the future.

+we need a full cicd template for fast projects, which was have since made for AWS and Google Cloud. we needed way better requirement documents, and I needed to work closer with the client to make that happen Its always better to prioritize relationships with people over money, and I realized it's important to consider how timelines and budgets can affect projects and strain relationships, because money is very important to both clients and engineers.
+We had to navigate product quality versus funding and time.
+My team overperformed because we didn't want to produce low quality products, even for a demo.

 ## What is an API?
 - an api is a system of rules that allows different software services to interact